 Functional vs. Clinical Classifications

 Cognitive disabilities are classified as clinical or functional.
 Clinical diagnoses include dementia, traumatic brain injury, Down syndrome, and autism.
-Less severe conditions are learning disabilities, such as problems with math, referred to as dyscalculia and difficulty reading, referred to as dyslexia, and attention deficit disorder.
+Less severe conditions are learning disabilities, such as problems with math, referred to as dyscalculia, difficulty reading, referred to as dyslexia, and attention deficit disorder.

 Functional disability classification is useful for web accessibility.
 From a medical treatment perspective, clinical diagnoses are more useful for proper medical care.
 The focus of functional classification is the user’s challenges and abilities without regard to behavioral or medical causes.